 Correction of the following obvious errors and omissions only may be made with pen by the Examiner of the case who will then initial the sheet margin and assume full responsibility for the change.
-Clean red ink must be used (not blue or black ink).
+When correcting originally filed papers, clean red ink must be used (not blue or black ink).
 The red fountain pen furnished the Docket Clerk should be used.

-- 1. Misspelled words.
+- Misspelled words.

 - 2. Disagreement of a noun with its verb.

 - 3. Inconsistent "case" of a pronoun.

-- .
-4. Disagreement between a reference character as used in the description and on the drawing.
+- 4. Disagreement between a reference character as used in the description and on the drawing.
 The character may be corrected in the description but